maxmcd/blog/content/posts/strategies-for-binary-relocation.md

 The [spack](https://github.com/spack/spack) build tool support binary relocation: https://spack.readthedocs.io/en/latest/binary_caches.html#relocation

 You can read through the implementation [here](https://github.com/spack/spack/blob/f5467957bca49ca612cfc32710ed2ca8a943583d/lib/spack/spack/relocate.py).
 Spack just goes through and uses `pathelf` and `install_name_tool` to rewrite the applicable paths.
 This is interesting, and might work, but for the moment seems like it would miss various other paths within scripts or configuration.
+Spack mentions this:

+> However, many packages compile paths into binary artifacts directly.
+In such cases, the build instructions of this package would need to be adjusted for better re-locatability.

-This might be worth exploring at a later date, but seems like a non-starter because of the difficulties of trivially replacing paths that are not in binaries.
+This might be worth exploring at a later date, maybe testing against various packages as they're build.
+For the moment it seems like a non-starter because of the difficulties of trivially replacing paths that are not in binaries.

 ## Pad the path